MozkaGit/terraform-elasticbeanstalk-docker/README.md

-# Project: Deploying Dockerfile on Elastic Beanstalk with Terraform
+# Deploying Dockerfile on Elastic Beanstalk with Terraform

 This project aims to deploy the game 2048 contained in a Dockerfile on Elastic Beanstalk using Terraform (but you can use it with any containerized app).
 Elastic Beanstalk is an AWS-managed application orchestration service that simplifies the deployment, scaling, and management of your applications.